Navigating Canadian Business Meetings: Cultural Etiquette for Corporate Travelers

 Canadian communication styles are polite, subtle, and direct.

 Canadian professionals are straightforward and say what they feel.
 They try to refrain from using overtly coded language and consider evasive language suspicious.
-Harsh criticism or aggressive behavior is denounced, and maintaining a positive tone is crucial throughout business meetings.
+Harsh criticism or aggressive behavior is denounced, and maintaining a positive tone is crucial throughout these meetings.

 When you are presenting in an official meeting, try to support your points with facts, data, or research.
 Instead of exaggeration, try to present practical solutions or realistic goals.